YOM KIPPUR LETTER TO CLERGY & COMMUNAL LEADERS

 Here are a few concrete ways that you can offer support:

-• If someone asks you for permission or guidance around eating on Yom Kippur, listen deeply.
+If someone asks you for permission or guidance around eating on Yom Kippur, listen deeply.
 If they are worried about not observing Yom Kippur ‘correctly’, consider telling them that their mitzvah is to eat.
-Please consider providing them with our compilation of prayers to say while eating on Yom Kippur (coming soon on the A Mitzvah to Eat website), which can bring holiness and meaning to this act of self-preservation.
+Please consider providing them with our compilation of prayers to say while eating on Yom Kippur, which can bring holiness and meaning to this act of self-preservation.

-• If having a designated eating space is new to your community, you might explain it in the following way: “People who can fast without harm have a mitzvah to fast on Yom Kippur.
-However, if fasting is harmful, it is a mitzvah to eat.
+If having a designated eating space is new to your community, you might explain it in the following way: “People who can fast without danger or significant health impacts have a mitzvah to fast on Yom Kippur.
+However, if fasting could cause danger, it is a mitzvah to eat.
 For those who must eat, please know that you are not alone.
 We are designating ___ as a space to be in community with others who need to eat.
 There, you’ll find rituals and blessings to say if you’d like.
 The space will be available for the duration of Yom Kippur.”

 We thank you in advance for your partnership in supporting those who must eat on Yom Kippur.
 We are here to serve as resources.